-We use a process called organized diffusion to help spread information through connected communities, or social networks.
+We use an approach called organized diffusion to help spread information through connected communities, or social networks.
 This social mobilization process increases the impact of our programs, spreading new ideas organically from person to person and community to community.

 We estimate this strategy allows our work to impact roughly ten individuals for every one direct participant in our program.
-Since 1991, more than 200,000 people have directly participated in our program, spreading the indirect reach to over two million people.
-Examples of this community-led outreach approach include:
+Since 1991, more than 190,000 people have directly participated in our program, spreading the indirect reach to nearly two million people.

 Each participant in a Tostan class ’adopts’ a friend, neighbor, or family member and shares with him or her new knowledge learned during the class.
 This practice ensures that the concepts discussed within the CEP spread throughout the community.